-A Assigning an incorrect value to one or more parameters can cause malfunctions, damage to things or injury to people.
+WARNING!
+Assigning an incorrect value to one or more parameters can cause malfunctions, damage to things or injury to people.
 The parameters must only be changed by qualified personnel.
-WARNING!
 Parameters can be password protected (refer to par.
-8.5).

-i The controller manages a high number of parameters that allow the manufacturer, the installer or the final user to configure it in order to adapt it to specific system requirements.
+8.5). i The controller manages a high number of parameters that allow the manufacturer, the installer or the final user to configure it in order to adapt it to specific system requirements.
 INFORMATION!
-This document does not contain the parameters list (even though many of them are quoted in the description of the controller functions); the list is available in the documents [1] where they're described in detail.
+This document does not contain the parameters list (even though many of them are quoted in the description of the controller functions); the list is available in the documents [1]

-\triangle Some functions or particular configurations can be set or modified only through the PC program Mecc Alte Board Programmer4.
-The use of BoardPrg4 is recommended as it ATTENTION! simplify a lot the programming operations.
+Some functions or particular configurations can be get or medified only through the DC Some functions or particular configurations can be set or modified only through the PC program Mecc Alte Board Programmer4.
+The use of BoardPrg4 is recommended as it simplify a lot the programming operations.
+ATTENTION! simplify a lot the programming operations.